In this article:

 Fennel is traditionally used as a laxative in various cultures.
 Constipation is characterized by decreased water excretion in the colon, causing tough stools that are difficult to pass.

 A randomized controlled trial studied the effect of a traditional Brazilian laxative containing fennel on relieving constipation.
 (8) More rigorous scientific studies are needed to validate the use of fennel as a laxative.

-5. Acts as a Carminative
+5. Acts as a carminative

 Fennel is traditionally used as a carminative due to the anethole in oils, which reduces muscle cramping.
 These effects have the potential to relieve the symptoms of patients with irritable bowel syndrome (IBS).
+(9)

 More research is needed to determine fennel’s exact mechanism, safety, and dosage for IBS symptom relief.